42BV/restzilla/README.md

 ## Customize beans ##

-Logic can be overwritten on each of the architecural layers: Repository, Service, Controller.
-This is particulary handy when domain specific functionality is required.
+Logic can be customized on each of the architecural layers: Repository, Service and Controller.
+This is particulary handy when domain specific functionality is desired.

 ### Repository ###

 Restify relies heavily on Spring Data JPA.
-Spring Data repositories will automatically be used:
+Each Spring Data repository will automatically be detected and used:

 ```java
 public interface UserRepository extends CrudRepository<User, Long> {